 The percentage limitation applies only if all possession corporations that are members of an affiliated group make the election.
 If an election is not in effect for a possession corporation that is a member of an affiliated group, the election for any other group member is revoked for the tax year and subsequent tax years.

-For more information, see section 936(a)(4)(B).
-Line 16.-The applicable percentages are:
+For more information, see sections 936(a)(4)(B) and 936(j).